Building insulation material: Natural fiber

 Natural fiber insulations, treated as necessary with low toxicity fire and insect retardants, are available in Europe : Natural fiber insulations can be used loose as granulats or formed into flexible or semi-rigid panels and rigid panels using a binder (mostly synthetic such as polyester, polyurethane or polyolefin).
 The binder material can be new or recycled.

-Examples include cork, cotton, recycled tissue/clothes, hemp, flax, coco, wool, lightweight wood fiber, cellulose, seaweed, etc. Similarly, many plant-based waste materials can be used as insulation such as nut shells, the cob of corns, most straws including lavender straw, recycled wine bottle corks (granulated), etc. They usually have significantly less thermal performance than industrial products; this can be compensated by increasing thickness of the insulation layer.
+Examples include cork, cotton, recycled tissue/clothes, hemp, flax, coco, wool, lightweight wood fiber, cellulose, seaweed, etc. Similarly, many plant-based waste materials can be used as insulation such as nut shells, corncobs, most straws including lavender straw, recycled wine bottle corks (granulated), etc. They usually have significantly less thermal performance than industrial products; this can be compensated by increasing thickness of the insulation layer.
 They may or may not require fire retardants or anti-insect/pest treatments.
 Clay coating is a nontoxic additive which often meets these requirements.

 Traditional clay-impregnated light straw insulation has been used for centuries in the northern climates of Europe.
 The clay coating gives the insulation a half hour fire rating according to DIN (German) standards.

 An additional source of insulation derived from hemp is hempcrete, which consists of hemp hurds (shives) mixed with a lime binder.
 It has little structural strength but can provide racking strength and insulation with comparable or superior R-values depending on the ratio of hemp to binder.